Alijavedofficial/Alijavedofficial/README.md

 ## ✨ Fun Facts

-- Cricket is my favorite anime.
+- Cricket is my favorite game.
 - As a kid, I wanted to be an astronaut.

 ## 📫 Contact